PsyTeachR/mcs-conv/docs/09-correlation.md

 That's amazing!
 Now we're going to move on to performing a correlation and to create a plot to visualise the data.

-# Correlations
+## Correlation

 As [Miller and Haden (2013)](https://drive.google.com/file/d/0B1fyuTuvj3YoaFdUR3FZaXNuNXc/view) state at the start of Chapter 11, correlations are **used to detect and quantify relationships among numerical variables**.
 In short, you measure two variables and the correlation analysis tells you whether or not they are related in some manner - positively or negatively; one increases as the other increases; one decreases as the other increases; etc..

-To actually carry out a correlation is very simple and we will show you that today in a little while: you just need the `cor.test()` function.
+To actually carry out a correlation is very simple and we will show you that today in a little while: you just need the `correlation()` function from the `correlation` package.
 The harder part of correlations is really wrangling the data and interpreting what the results mean.
 You are going to run a few correlations in this chapter to give you good practice at running and interpreting the relationships between two variables.

 **Note:** When dealing with correlations you should always refer to relationships and not predictions.
 In a correlation, X does not predict Y, that is regression which you will cover in later in this course.
 In a correlation, all we can say is whether X and Y are related.

-## Correlation Activity 1: Set-up
+## Activity 1: Set-up {#corr-a1}

 In this chapter we will use the examples in Miller and Haden (2013), Chapter 11, looking at the relationship between four variables: reading ability, intelligence (IQ), the number of minutes per week spent reading at home (Home); and the number of minutes per week spent watching TV at home (TV).
 You can see in this situation that it would be unethical to manipulate these variables so measuring them as they exist in the environment is most appropriate; hence the use of correlations.